EyosiyasAligas/youtube_clone/README.md

 This app includes the following features:

-Sign-in with Google
+Sign-in and Sign-out with Google

 Users can sign in to the app using their Google account.
 Firebase authentication is used for Google sign-in.
 When a user signs in, their credentials are saved, and they will remain signed in even if they close the app.
+When the user signs out an authentication screen appears and the user can again sign in with theier google account.

 Video feed